JMuckian94/Allstar-Gyms-MS1/README.md

 I used Bootstrap to create a responsive searchbar that will adapt to the platform the user is viewing the website from.
 Since this is a single page site design I have opted for a sticky navbar.
 This will give the user greater agility and help them identify the relevant information sooner.
 This navbar will convert to a hamburger icon on mobile devices to avoid crowding.
 I have also implemented the Bootstrap scroll spy feature, to remind the user where they are currently on the page, by highlighting the appropriate heading in the navbar.

+### Hero Image Slideshow

+The hero image slideshow will act as an initial impression maker for any first time visitors, adding some dynamism to an otherwise static website.
+This section will use a rotation of images to give users a quick taste of the gyms atmosphere.
+The slideshow is configured to occupy 100% screen width and to adjust height to the appropriate size for each viewing platform.